{syllabusdate}

 Office hours are a fantastic opportunity to receive personalized assistance with any questions or concerns you may have about course concepts, assignments, or anything else on your mind.

 I'm here to support you throughout the week with regular office hours.
 No need to worry about telling me in advance to use the scheduled office hours, just drop by whenever it suits you!
-Whether you prefer a face-to-face chat in my office at North Burns 233 or joining me virtually via Zoom, the choice is yours.
+Whether you prefer a face-to-face chat in my office at HCC 463 or joining me virtually via Zoom, the choice is yours.
 You can find the Zoom link conveniently posted in an announcement on Canvas.

 If these times don't fit your schedule, don't hesitate to reach out to me.
 Simply shoot me an email or a message through Canvas, and we can find a time that works better for you.
 When you message me, suggesting a few alternative times would be incredibly helpful.